 What have science and tradition discovered in how herbs can help us?

 Over the decades, they’ve revealed quite a bit about their therapeutic potential.
-Rather than working like a “magic bullet” or “aphrodisiac” like some claims have advertised, they’re known to support various aspects of health that lead to sexual health and performance issues.
+They don’t work as a “magic bullet” or “aphrodisiac,” like some claims have advertised.
+Instead, they’re known to support various aspects of health that lead to sexual health and performance issues.

 Here are the top ways they help.

 For men, especially, this is a huge help to increased sexual energy and performance.
 To some extent, it can be a help for women in minor ways, too.

 Boosting testosterone in men is one of the best and most immediate ways to reignite and rekindle bedroom performance.

 Herbalists have noticed this over the centuries, while scientists are confirming this with their research, too.

 Herbs might lift testosterone in many different ways.
 They may help release the male hormone from SHBG (Sex Hormone Binding Globulin) for better availability.
 They lower levels of SHBG or even estrogen altogether, which can also help.